HaHaWTH/HybridFix/README.md

 - Fix EpicSiegeMod mob AIs can grief in protected areas
 - Disable recipe of Blackhole Controller (Deprecated) in Industrial Foregoing
 - Fix Witchery spells can bypass damage protection
+- Auto modify Actually Additions' config to make it fit the server environment

 ## Features